xenit-eu/dynamic-extensions-for-alfresco/README.md

 Barcelona 2013 presentation
 ---------------------------

-One hour presentation on using and exploring Dynamic Extensions for Alfresco:
+<a href="http://summit.alfresco.com/barcelona/sessions/life-too-short-endless-restarts">One hour presentation on using and exploring Dynamic Extensions for Alfresco</>
-<iframe width="640" height="390" src="//www.youtube.com/embed/Pc62PM7U3Ns" frameborder="0" allowfullscreen></iframe>